Deer lose their antlers every single year, but do you know why?

 During the summer, the antlers grow fast for about two to four months.
 High levels of testosterone slow the growing speed and the veins and arteries around the velvet cut blood flow and nutrition supply to the antlers.
 The velvet encasing the antlers withers and falls off with the help of deer rubbing their antlers on trees.

 After their antlers are fully-grown again, a drop in testosterone levels causes weakness at the pedicle.
 The pedicle becomes so weak the antler growth stops and the antlers simply fall off.

 Why They Shed

 The drop in a male deer's testosterone levels happens after rut, which is the mating season.
 The dropped hormone level activates specialized cells called osteoclasts.
 These cells eat away at the pedicle resulting in deer antlers to become weak and that's why deer shed their antlers.
 This process does not hurt the deer.

 Some deer shed their antlers earlier or later than normal depending on different factors.
 Wounded or injured deer usually cast their antlers earlier than normal because injuries activate the osteoclasts cells early.
 The same situation goes for deer with declining physical conditions.

 Deer that are in good condition, live in a mild climate, and have a high-quality habitat will keep their antlers well into the spring months.
 Deer with poorer conditions, live through harsh winters, and have limited nutrition based on their habitat will shed their antlers earlier.

 Sometimes a late season hunt can result in a trophy with no antlers because antlers have already been shed.
 So before you pull the trigger, look for any red, raw or scabbed-over areas on either side of the forehead to determine if you're shooting a buck that has already shed his antlers.

 As for springtime, head out in the woods and start shed hunting to see if you can find shed antlers deer have dropped!
-Or, remember where you found your sheds and set up a trail camera for the next deer hunting season.
+Or, remember where you found your sheds and set up a trail camera for the next whitetail deer hunting season.